Morgaen L. Donaldson – CEPA Director

 Jennie M. Weiner is an Assistant Professor of Educational Leadership at Neag.
 Her policy work focuses on issues of leadership including those related to gender and race, capacitybuilding, organizational culture and change particularly in relation to chronically underperforming schools and districts.
 She has worked for a variety of districts and state departments of education in supporting improvement efforts including the Rhode Island Department of Education (RIDE) where she co-created a suite of tools to be used to identify, diagnose, monitor and support underperforming schools.
 She has also served as a consultant to the Connecticut Center for School Change to co-create tools for principal and superintendent assessment and improvement and recently worked on a report for the Connecticut Council for Educational Reform on Alliance District Planning processes.
 Dr. Weiner began her career as a middle and high school teacher and then was a senior research associate for the Teacher Advancement Program (TAP) at the Milken Family Foundation.
 Dr. Weiner holds a Master’s in Education in Administration, Planning and Social Policy and a Doctorate of Education from Harvard Graduate School of Education

-Sarah Woulfin is an assistant professor in Neag’s department of Educational Leadership who studies the relationship between education policy, leadership, and instructional reform.
-Using lenses from organizational sociology, she investigates how leaders affect teachers’ responses to school reform.
-Dr. Woulfin’s work has been published in AERJ, AJE, EAQ, RRQ, and other outlets.
+Sarah Woulfin, an assistant professor in Neag’s department of Educational Leadership, studies the relationship between education policy, leadership, and instructional reform.
+Using lenses from organizational sociology, she investigates how leaders influence teachers’ responses to policy.
+Dr. Woulfin’s work has been published in AERJ, AJE, EAQ, Educational Researcher, and other outlets.
 She is currently studying district infrastructure enabling instructional coaching.
 In her doctoral work at the University of California-Berkeley, she focused on policy implementation and institutional theory.